memgraph/docs/products/memgraph/v0.51.0/how_to_guides/use-query-modules-provided-by-memgraph.md

 ### Community Graph Algorithms as Query Modules

 Memgraph Community edition comes with a set of Python query modules based on the [NetworkX](https://networkx.github.io/) library of algorithms.
-Modules are already packaged within all Memgraph packages, but `NetworkX` might have to be installed by running the following command:
+The modules are already packaged within all Memgraph packages, but `NetworkX` might have to be installed by running the following command:

 ```